-He/she understands that every AP class offered at KKHS is a rigorous, college-level course.
-This means that students must be prepared for a fastpaced curriculum which expects students to multi-task, allocate approximately two hours' worth of study time per day per AP course taken, communicate with instructors and peers both inside and outside of the classroom, and complete all assignments by given due dates.
-The courses move quickly and students must keep up in order to avoid falling behind.
-Students will be required to take the appropriate AP exam in May.
-Students are responsible for the cost of the exam.
-Students understand that they cannot drop an AP course after April 29, 2015.
-Students are responsible to find out from AP teacher if summer work is required.
+- □ Students must be prepared for a fast-paced curriculum which expects students to multi-task, allocate approximately two hours worth of study time per day per AP course taken, and communicate with instructors and peers both inside and outside of the classroom. - □ Students must complete all assignments by given due dates. - Students will be required to take the appropriate AP exam in May and are responsible for the cost of the exam. - □ Students are responsible to find out from AP teacher if summer work is required.
+Any student who does not complete summer work will be dropped from their AP course.
+NO EXCEPTIONS.

+Student: Print: Sign and Date:

 Parent: Print: Sign and Date:

-Student: Print: Sign and Date:

 Counselor: Print: Sign and Date:

 Current Teacher: Print: Sign and Date:

 AP Teacher: Print: Sign and Date:

 Is there summer work for this course?
-AP Teacher please circle one.
+(AP Teacher r please circle one).
 Yes or No

 PARENT, STUDENT & COUNSELOR SIGNATURES ARE REQUIRED PRIOR TO GETTING RECOMMENDING AND AP TEACHERS' APPROVALS.
-THIS CARD MUST BE ATTACHED TO THE STUDENT'S REGISTRATION CARD.
+THIS SHEET MUST BE ATTACHED TO THE STUDENT'S REGISTRATION CARD.